r-fndv/mvPot_tutorial/README.md

 Parametric inference is done using the efficient implementation of the censored likelihood function (Wadsworth and Tawn, 2014)  available in the `R` package `mvPot`.
 We also present an alternative procedure based on the gradient score (de Fondeville and Davison, 2018) tractable in much higher dimensions.

-These data (Donlon et al., 2012) were provided by GHRSST, Met Office and CMEMS.
+The Red Sea data set (Donlon et al., 2012) was kindly provided by GHRSST, Met Office and CMEMS.

 ## Required Software